skinnerjc/inspect_proxmox_sandbox/README.md

                     alias="my special vnet"
                 ),
             ),
-            # Set use_pve_ipam_dnsnmasq to True if you want your instances to be able to access the internet
+            # Set use_pve_ipam_dnsnmasq to True if you want your instances to be able to access the Internet
             use_pve_ipam_dnsnmasq=True,
         ),
     ),